 Most U.S. states have adopted some form of net metering.
-Yet, net metering programs have recently come under regulatory scrutiny in some U.S. states due to allegations that net metering policies inequitably shift costs onto non-solar ratepayers by allowing solar ratepayers to sell electricity at rates that are too high for utilities to recoup their fixed costs.
+Yet, net metering programs have recently come under regulatory scrutiny in some U.S. states due to allegations that net metering policies inequitably shift costs onto non-solar ratepayers, by allowing solar ratepayers to sell electricity at rates that are too high for utilities to recoup their fixed costs.
 For example, in 2019, Louisiana Public Service Commissions adopted net metering policies aiming at lowering the solar customers' savings.
-In December 2021, the California Public Utilities Commission proposed lowering current net energy metering tariffs in addition to imposing a new grid-connection fee on new rooftop solar users.
+In December 2022, the California Public Utilities Commission voted to approve lowering current net energy metering tariffs in addition to imposing a new grid-connection fee on new rooftop solar users the tariff cuts are intended to become effective in April of 2023.
 We cannot assure you that these programs will not be significantly modified going forward.